 The glycemic load (glycemic index multiplied by the carbohydrate content of food in grams) is an important consideration for individuals, especially those with diabetes, trying to control their blood sugar levels.

 Black-Eyed Pea Protein May Lower LDL Cholesterol and Apolipoprotein B Levels

 LDL (low-density lipoprotein) cholesterol and apolipoprotein B (apo-B) are two cardiovascular risk markers.

 For this reason, dietary or medical interventions that can lower LDL-C levels can reduce the risk of cardiovascular disease and mortality.

 Interestingly, a 2015 randomized, double-blind, crossover trial suggested that black-eyed pea protein may help to lower LDL-C levels (19).

-In this trial, 38 adults with high LDL cholesterol levels (mean: 182.5 mg/dL) were provided with either 25 grams of cowpea protein isolate (intervention group) or 25 grams of casein daily (control group) for six weeks.
-Four weeks after finishing, the intervention and control group swapped round for six further weeks.
+In this trial, 38 adults with elevated LDL cholesterol levels (mean: 182.5 mg/dL) were given either 25 grams of cowpea protein isolate (in the intervention group) or 25 grams of casein daily (in the control group) for a duration of six weeks.
+Following the initial six weeks, there was a four-week break, after which participants switched between the intervention and control groups for an additional six weeks.

 It is worth noting that whole black-eyed peas and black-eyed pea protein are not quite the same things.
 That said, a cup of cooked black-eyed peas (171g) provides 13.2 grams of black-eyed pea protein alongside other beneficial nutrients (2).